Purefy Student Loan Consolidation

 Purefy isn't the very best on the market, but a tight interest rate range means it could be the best option for many borrowers.

 Another name to learn in the world of student loan consolidation and refinancing is Purefy.
 If it seems like lenders are popping up out of the woodwork, it is because they are.
-The student loan consolidation business is booming and if you have student debt and want to get rid of high interest rates this is a good thing (it is only bad news if you are a blogger trying to keep track of all these lenders).
+The student loan consolidation business is booming and if you have student debt and want to get rid of high interest rates this is a good thing.

 The Purefy Basics

-Interest rates with Purefy start at 3% on their variable rate loans and at 3.95% on their fixed rate loans.
+Interest rates with Purefy start at 3.50% on their fixed-rate loans and go as high as 7.28%.
 These numbers are pretty good, and would represent a huge improvement for most borrowers.
-The current high end of their rate spectrum is 4.95% for variable rate loans and 6.75% for fixed loans.
 Like other lenders there is a .25% discount for auto payments and a .25% discount for opening a Purefy checking account.
-One warning with the Purefy loans would be the interest rate max for the variable loans, which is currently 18%.
-This cap is definitely on the higher end and something that all borrowers should consider before signing up.
+One warning with the Purefy loans would be that unlike most lenders, Purefy does not offer a variable-rate loan.
+However, this should only be a concern for borrowers who are seeking rock bottom interest rates and planning to pay off their debt in full within a few years.

 Purefy also offers their services for Parent PLUS loans borrowers.
 Because not all lenders offer this option, it is a big plus.